isomerpages/cris-precise/news-and-highlights/editorial-features/_posts/2024-08-15-post-PRECISE IHCC Conference: Driving Progress in Precision Health through Global Collaborations.md

 and policy.</p>
 <p>Jointly organised by Precision Health Research, Singapore (PRECISE) and
-the International Health Cohorts Consortium (IHCC), the conference themed “<a href="https://www.preciseihcc-conference.sg/about/conference/" rel="noopener noreferrer nofollow" target="_blank">From Cohorts to Clinics: The New Landscape of Global Healthcare</a>” will bring together more than 500 international thought leaders, clinicians, scientists, biotech experts, and patient advocacy associations at the forefront of precision medicine and public health innovation.</p>
+the International Health Cohorts Consortium (IHCC), the conference themed “<a href="/precise-ihcc-conference/" rel="noopener noreferrer nofollow" target="_self">From Cohorts to Clinics: The New Landscape of Global Healthcare</a>” will bring together more than 500 international thought leaders, clinicians, scientists, biotech experts, and patient advocacy associations at the forefront of precision medicine and public health innovation.</p>